statecharts/statecharts.github.io/_glossary/compound-state.md

 The opposite of a compound state is an [atomic state](atomic-state.html){:.glossary}, which has no substates.

+A compound state is allowed to define [transitions](transition.html]{:.glossary} to its child states that avoid exiting and entering the compound state itself, such transitions are called [local transitions](local-transition.html]{:.glossary}.

 ## Notation

 A compound state is a normal state with its substates depicted _inside_ the borders of the state itself: